joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 * Type in: AVD
 * In the AVD OU, create a new OU called: Hosts
-* Now that we have an OU for the hosts, we will need to tell Azure, what OU the hosts go into, so while we have Active Directory Users and Computers open, click on View
+* Now that we have an OU for the hosts, we will need to tell Azure what OU the hosts go into, so while we have Active Directory Users and Computers open, click on View.
 * Select Advanced Features
 * Right-click the Hosts OU
 * Select Properties